 This morning we enjoy a tour of the iconic Bolshoi Theatre and discover the theatre’s history, view the 19th century interiors and learn about the advance technologies employed in the productions today.
 In the afternoon we visit the Pushkin State Museum of Fine Arts, which houses a large collection of works by 19th and 20th century masters and impressionists.
 Dinner this evening is in the restaurant at the stylish Sanduny Bath House.
 (B, D)

-This morning we visit the State Gulag Museum devoted to the history of Stalin’s vast network of labour camps that were spread across the USSR.
+This morning we visit the Central Armed Forces Museum featuring important military paraphernalia from the Soviet period.
 On our return we stop at the Wall of Sorry, a memorial to the victims of Stalin’s repression recently opened by Vladimir Putin.
 The afternoon is at leisure or you may join Matthew in a walking tour of the Sretensky Monastery.
+This evening we attend an evening of one-act ballets set to music by Bizet, Britten and Czerny.
 (B)

 Monday October 1: To St Petersburg